seemantk/nrapm/README.md

 ### Sending logs

-Sub-command "log" can be used for sending log messages to a New Relic observability platform.
-Following parameters could be used with this sub-command
+Sub-command `log` can be used for sending log messages to the New Relic observability platform, via the following parameters:

 - "-l" or "--log-type" - string that defines a log type.
 Default is a "syslog"
 - "-s" or "--service" - string that defines a service that sends this log message.
 Default is "shell"